Why Grow Winter Flowers in India?

 Uses: Used in gardens and as cut flowers in floral arrangements.

-Scientific name: Kalanchoe spp.
+Scientific name: Kalanchoe blossfeldiana

 8. Geranium